Compress PDF

 Common uses

-- Shrinking scanned documents for cloud storage
+- Shrinking scanned documents for cloud storage and archiving

 - Reducing PDF size for faster website loading

-- Compressing invoices before archiving
+- Compressing invoices and receipts before archiving

 Share this tool